Ask a Librarian

 BNA provides more than 100 titles containing current law, news and analysis in numerous subject areas, including antitrust, bankruptcy, ethics, family law, taxation and more.
 All BNA online titles are also available through Lexis and Westlaw for current law faculty, students and staff.
 Law faculty, staff and students may subscribe to automatic e-mail alerts of current contents which are available for most BNA titles.
 See the list of BNA titles and sign up to receive summaries from BNA publications.
 A username and password are available for access to this product from off-campus.

 E-mail to Faculty are occasionally sent via the law school faculty e-mail list.
 The e-mails typically notify faculty about new electronic products or about enhancements to existing products.
 For any questions or comments about this e-mail service, please contact Robin Schard (305-284-6441 or email@example.com).

 Law Library News, a newsletter published regularly by the Law Library staff, contains useful information about Law Library services, and techniques for searching print, electronic resources and internet sites.
 An archive of previous issues is available on the Law Library's website.
-For any suggestions or questions about the newsletter, please contact Virginia Templeton (305-284-1927 or email@example.com).
+For any suggestions or questions about the newsletter, please contact Robin Schard (305-284-6441 or firstname.lastname@example.org).